RikinTuladhar/To-Do-For-Public/README.md

 # To Do Api

-This Api is created so that people can practice to perform some operation with apis.
+This Api is created so that people can practice to perform some operations with apis.

 ## Api End-Point